Innovate for Social Good

 Lerning Outcomes:

-3. Analyze software requirements and translate them into technical specifications that align user needs with system capabilities.
+3. Analyze software requirements and translate them into technical specifications that align user and community needs with system capabilities.

 4. Employ collaborative tools and agile methodologies to coordinate tasks, track progress, and adapt to changing requirements.